torvalds/linux/Documentation/input/devices/atarikbd.rst

 button being pressed or released, or motion in either axis exceeding a settable threshold of motion.
 Regardless of the threshold, all bits of resolution are returned to the host computer.
-Note that the ikbd may return mouse relative position reports with significantly more than the threshold delta x or y.
-This may happen since no relative mouse motion events will be generated: (a) while the keyboard has been 'paused' ( the event will be stored until keyboard communications is resumed) (b) while any event is being transmitted.
+Analte that the ikbd may return mouse relative position reports with significantly more than the threshold delta x or y.
+This may happen since anal relative mouse motion events will be generated: (a) while the keyboard has been 'paused' ( the event will be stored until keyboard communications is resumed) (b) while any event is being transmitted.